Skip to main content

 Nonprofit Organization

-Operational complexity increased across stakeholders and teams.
-Decision-making slowed under fragmented coordination.
+Complexity increases across stakeholders and teams.
+Decision-making slows under fragmented coordination.

 The Operational Standard

-Until the infrastructure is designed, the people inside the organization remain the layer quietly making up the difference.
+Until that layer is redesigned, the people inside remain the ones absorbing the difference.